The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Conclusion

-\textbf{Methodological Contributions.} (1) First empirical documentation of regime-conditional uncertainty effects in cryptocurrency market microstructure, validated across 8 years of data; (2) an uncertainty decomposition framework separating epistemic from aleatoric components, with demonstrated weight-robustness across 1,000 Monte Carlo configurations; (3) an ABM implementation that reproduces the extremity premium qualitatively; (4) extended sample validation that transforms a suggestive finding into a definitive one.
+\textbf{Methodological Contributions.} (1) First empirical documentation of regime-conditional uncertainty effects in cryptocurrency market microstructure, validated across 8 years of data; (2) an uncertainty decomposition framework separating epistemic from aleatoric components, with demonstrated weight-robustness across 1,000 Monte Carlo configurations; (3) an ABM implementation that reproduces the extremity premium qualitatively; (4) extended-sample validation across 8 years of data that corroborates the primary-sample finding under autocorrelation-respecting inference.

 \textbf{Future Research.} Priority directions include: (1) developing cleaner macro/micro channel separation; (2) testing on altcoins and DeFi tokens; (3) identifying stronger instruments for formal causal identification; (4) high-frequency validation with intraday LOB data; (5) modeling AI-agent trader populations informed by laboratory market evidence \citep{delriochanona2025aiagents}.